 We’re so busted, done and dusted…

-None of that glum backstory makes its way into this relentlessly cheery featurette, which shadows the band throughout the recording sessions, the filming of the “Falling Down” video, and all the pre-launch festivities.
+None of that glum backstory makes its way into the relentlessly cheery behind-the-scenes featurette that was included with some deluxe editions of the album, which shadows the band throughout the recording sessions, the filming of the “Falling Down” video, and all the pre-launch festivities.
 Andy does not appear anywhere in this, nor is his name ever mentioned.
 Any reservations the remaining band members might’ve had about the direction their label was taking the album are left unspoken, at least while cameras are rolling.
 What we’ve got here are forty minutes of Simon, John, Nick, and Roger yammering on about the super awesome time they all had while making this album.